mvolkmann/blog/src/webassembly.md

 | `or`  |  0  |  2  |  0  | or           |
 | `xor` |  0  |  2  |  0  | exclusive or |

+All of these instructions require a type prefix.
+For example, `i32.and` is used in the file `demo.wat` below which demonstrates using some of these instructions.

 The file `demo.wat` below demonstrates using each of these instructions.

 ```wasm